 Eligibility: Returning students age 22 or older who meet the university’s criteria.

 Related reading: 7 secrets to getting financial aid.

 4. Emerge Scholarships for Adult Women

 Non-traditional female students can get scholarships in varying amounts depending on their needs.
 The scholarships give financial aid for education if you’re changing your career, are a stay-at-home mom, or seek further education.
-You can find out more information here.

 Eligibility: Female and age 25 or older.

 The University of Texas provides students who are non-traditional with scholarships to major in psychology, speech-language pathology, audiology, and rehabilitation counseling.
 Successful applicants must be adults who are returning to school after two years or more.

 6. Working Parent College Scholarship Award